 Clay Cup Studios is the perfect place to gather.
 That being said we love to have local groups and clubs like this group of students from UTMB making blankets for a local children's hospital.

 Ball High School was picking up these cool food truck backdrops for their fundraiser.
-Their fundraiser was raising money to buy a food truck for the students to sell food at local games.
-Cute back drops for all those hard working determined students.
+With the help of Erin Tobberman and the Galveston Kindness Project,they were able to have cute back drops.
 Love our Ball High School kids.

 Groups we are honored to have had groups in the studio ranging from Relay for Life to small student clubs.
 I can not stress this enough.
 Clay Cup is here to help you.
 Give Amy a call and lets get a plan together that will not only be fun but that will impact the lives of our community.